Electronic Federal Tax Collections

 Zero-Dollar Entry With Tax Payment (TXP) Addenda Record or Prenotification Entry With TXP Addenda Record—At the taxpayer's request, a financial institution originates either:

-- A zero-dollar entry with TXP addenda record at least 2 business days prior to the live ACH credit entry;
+- A zero-dollar entry with TXP addenda record at least 2 business days prior to the live ACH credit entry, or

 - A prenotification entry with TXP addenda record to Treasury's account at least 6 business days prior to origination of the first live ACH credit entry.